Purpose-Dev/fivem-ts/docs/namespaces/Client/classes/Quaternion.md

 • **q1**: [`Quaternion`](Quaternion.md)

-The quaternion to interpolate towards.
+{Quaternion} - The quaternion to interpolate towards.

 • **t**: `number`

-The interpolation factor, ranging from 0 to 1.
+{number} - The interpolation factor, ranging from 0 to 1.

 #### Returns